 Shaheen will start his tenure from the upcoming ODI series against South Africa.

 The reports about Shaheen Shah Afridi taking over Pakistan’s ODI captaincy from Mohammad Rizwan were already surfacing on the internet for the previous few days.
-However, the Pakistan Cricket Board (PCB) finally made it official just after the stumps of Day 1 in the ongoing PAK vs SA 2nd Test in Rawalpindi.
+However, the Pakistan Cricket Board (PCB) finally made it official after the stumps of Day 1 of the ongoing PAK vs SA 2nd Test in Rawalpindi.

 “A meeting of the selection committee, also attended by Pakistan’s white-ball head coach Mike Hesson, decided that Shaheen will lead Pakistan’s ODI side against South Africa,” read the PCB statement.

 This also included a stunning overseas run that witnessed consecutive 2-1 series victories in November 2024 against Australia and Zimbabwe, followed by a 3-0 whitewash win in South Africa.
 But the 33-year-old’s persistent lean patch of form and back-to-back away series defeats against New Zealand and the West Indies led him to lose the throne.
-But the approach that PCB adopted to replace Rizwan is almost similar to dumping Shaheen just after one overseas T20I series in New Zealand.
+But the approach that PCB adopted to replace Rizwan is almost similar to dumping Shaheen after one overseas T20I series in New Zealand.

 ALSO READ: